How Apple Will Use Your Personal Data

 How to Limit Access to Personal Data

-Users are still able to choose whether they want to keep their data secure or let Apple use it for statistic or ads.
-To manage your data privacy, go to the settings:
+Users are still able to choose whether they want to keep their Apple data privacy secure or let Apple use it for statistics or ads.
+To manage your Apple privacy, go to the Apple ID privacy settings:

 Recommendations for Mac App Store and Apple Music